ISISComputingGroup/ibex_developers_manual/Script-generator.md

 # Commonalities of old systems / feature requests for new system

+### Configurable

+There is a clear need for the script generator to be highly configurable.
+Common actions that scientists want to take are:
+- `cset` a block
+- run an arbitrary instrument script (with parameters)

 ### Offline mode

 Being able to use the script generator offline (in advance) as well as alongside/integrated with IBEX is important.